Boaventura de Sousa Santos

 Boaventura de Sousa Santos (born 15 November 1940) is a Portuguese sociologist, professor emeritus at the Department of Sociology of the School of Economics of the University of Coimbra (FEUC), Distinguished Legal Scholar at the University of Wisconsin-Madison Law School, and director emeritus of the Centre for Social Studies at the University of Coimbra.
 An outspoken sympathizer and avowed supporter of the Bloco de Esquerda party, he is regarded as one of the most prominent Portuguese living left-wing intellectuals.

 Early life

 Boaventura de Sousa Santos was born on November 15, 1940, in Coimbra, Portugal.
 His paternal grandparents lived in a small village of São Pedro de Alva, in the municipality of Penacova, 30 km away from Coimbra, where they had a house and farmland employed on the cultivation of corn and potatoes as well as olive orchards and livestock.

 Nicola café and restaurant in Ferreira Borges Street, Coimbra, Portugal.

 His father was born in that very house.
-During his school holidays, Boaventura de Sousa Santos would spend time at his grandparents’ estate, helping with various agricultural tasks and playing with the neighborhood children.
+During school holidays, Boaventura de Sousa Santos spent long periods at his grandparents’ estate, where he helped with agricultural tasks and played with children from the surrounding area.
 An only child, he lived in the city of Coimbra with his parents.
 His father worked as a chef in the prestigious restaurant "Nicola" in the downtown of Coimbra, which was frequented by members of the city's academia.